GiacomoPope/kyber-py/README.md

 Draft)](https://csrc.nist.gov/pubs/fips/203/ipd) based off the Kyber submission to the NIST post-quantum cryptography project.

+The API is not stable, significant changes to it may occur until FIPS 203 is finalized.

 ## Disclaimer

 `kyber-py` has been written as an educational tool.
 The goal of this project was